cloudberrydb/cloudberrydb/README.md

 * __gpdb-doc/__

-  Constains the Greenplum documentation in DITA XML format.
+  Contains the Greenplum documentation in DITA XML format.
 Refer to `gpdb-doc/README.md` for information on how to build, and work with the documentation.